fireblocks/fireblocks-mcp/README.md

 ### Running with MCP Clients

 The Fireblocks MCP server can be integrated with various MCP-compatible clients.
-Here are configuration example for popular clients:
+Here are configuration examples for popular clients:

 #### Using the Published NPM Package